gohugoio/hugo/content/en/functions/readfile.md

 ---
 title: readFile
 description: Returns the contents of a file.
-date: 2017-02-01
-publishdate: 2017-02-01
-lastmod: 2021-11-26
 categories: [functions]
 menu:
   docs:
-    parent: "functions"
+    parent: functions
 keywords: [files]
 signature: ["os.ReadFile PATH", "readFile PATH"]
-workson: []
-hugoversion:
 relatedfuncs: ['os.FileExists','os.ReadDir','os.Stat']
-deprecated: false
-aliases: []
 ---
 The `os.ReadFile` function attempts to resolve the path relative to the root of your project directory.
-If a matching file is not found, it will attempt to resolve the path relative to the [`contentDir`]({{< relref "getting-started/configuration#contentdir">}}).
+If a matching file is not found, it will attempt to resolve the path relative to the [`contentDir`](/getting-started/configuration#contentdir).
 A leading path separator (`/`) is optional.

 With a file named README.md in the root of your project directory: